dinanoya3/landing-page-bootstrap-sass/README.md

 # landing-page-bootstrap-sass

-## a landing page layout built with BootstrapV5 and customized with SCSS.
+A mock landing page built with Bootstrap and Sass.